Frankie116/MY-LIBRARY/cmds/terraform.md

 terraform plan -target module.my_ec2.aws_instance.myec2                 ## display the plan for the targetted resource terraform plan -target module.my_ec2.aws_instance.myec2 -out run.plan   ## display the plan for the targetted resource & output result to a file terraform apply "run.plan"                                              ## apply only the changes in the plan file.
-Applies plan immediately after executioin.
+Applies plan immediately after execution.
 No confirmation required

 ## -------------------------------------------------------------------------------------
 terraform apply